 The Dutch Press

-The Dutch press consisted of an oblong wooden or cast-iron box containing a perforated double bottom.
+The Dutch press comprised an oblong wooden or cast-iron box containing a perforated double bottom.
 A bag filled with the meal was placed between perforated iron plates at each end of the box.
 The space between the two bags was filled with wooden blocks and wedges.
-Over the box was erected a framework on which was swung a roughly squared timber beam.
+Over the box was erected a framework on which a roughly squared timber beam was swung.
 This beam was lifted and allowed to fall on one of the wedges in the box using a revolving shaft.
 About fifteen blows a minute were delivered onto the wedge.
 When the pressing was completed, a blow delivered on a second and inverted wedge loosened the blocks and bags in the box.

 The Hydraulic Press

-The development by Bramah of the hydraulic press was widely used in the oilseed industry early in the nineteenth century.
+The development of the hydraulic press by Joseph Bramah was widely used in the oilseed industry early in the nineteenth century.
 The first hydraulic oil presses were little more than Dutch presses in which hydraulic power was substituted for that obtained from wedges and a falling weight.
-Later press designs employed plates between which the seed cakes were pressed, later revised into the “cage press.”
+Later press designs employed plates between which the seed cakes were pressed, later revised into the “screw press” or “cage press.”

-The crude oil is refined consisting of the following processes.
+The crude oil is refined by the following processes.

-The first refining stage is to separate the gums and foreign impurities with chemicals and hot water, known as degumming or de-sliming.
+The first refining stage separates the gums and foreign impurities with chemicals and hot water, known as degumming or de-sliming.

 Next, the degummed oil is neutralized with water containing an alkali, such as sodium hydroxide (lye), to remove free fatty acids.